New Bridge Design // Connections in New Westminster // Connections in Surrey // Environmental Assessment

 Connections in Surrey

-The new bridge will continue to connect directly to King George Boulevard, and a new off-ramp will connect the bridge to westbound Highway 17.
+The new bridge connects directly to King George Boulevard, and a new off-ramp will connect the bridge to westbound Highway 17.
 Improved walking and cycling paths will connect to the bridge and existing greenways.

-Highway 17 will be grade-separated over Old Yale Road, improving traffic flow on Highway 17.
+The new grade-separated Old Yale Road overpass improves traffic flow on Highway 17.

 Bridge Road will be upgraded to become a two-way road with improved pedestrian and cyclist paths.